MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-rest-api-use.md

 ## API queries

-Once you get your access token, you need to add it as a header to each of your API requests.
-In order to do so, you need to create a header **authorization** with value: `Bearer <access token>`.
+Once you get your access token, add it as a header to each of your API requests.
+In order to do so, create a header **authorization** with value: `Bearer <access token>`.
 For example:

 Request: